 Athens to Prague

 I’ve been in Athens for two months and am leaving for Prague August 30 – eagerly anticipating cooler temperatures.
 My challenge at the moment is packing summer clothing to send back to the US – never a fun exercise.
-During the last few days in Athens, I’ve decided to focus on major things happening in Greece, versus sharing my personal experiences as a traveler.
+During the last few days in Athens, I’ve decided to focus on major things happening in Greece, versus sharing personal experiences as a solo traveler.

 Major Issues in Greece Right Now